 - Education Supervision Order (ESO).
 The Children Act 1989 allows the Local Education Authority to apply to the Family Proceedings Court for an ESO for any child of compulsory school age, whom it is felt, is not being properly educated.
 The intention behind the ESO is to support parents in fulfilling their legal responsibilities.
 The ESO is only suitable where the child and the parents/carers are willing to co-operate with the process.
 If the application for an order is successful the ESO will last for one year, but may be extended for up to 3 years.
 A Supervising Officer will be appointed by the Court.
 The role of the Supervisor is to work with the child and family to ensure that an appropriate education is received.

-Requests for holidays during term time can only be authorised in exceptional circumstances (please see our Pupil Attendance Policy at www.firstfederation.org) and should be submitted before the intended absence.
+Requests for holidays during term time will only be authorised in exceptional circumstances (please see our Pupil Attendance Policy at www.firstfederation.org) and should be submitted before the intended absence.
 We have to report any unauthorised absence of 5 days or more to Devon County Council, who may issue a penalty notice (i.e. a fine) per parent per child.

 My child is unwell, should i keep her/him off school?